Olipear/Portfolio/src/pages/projects/2020-07-03-rapid-prototyping.md

       Editing the tracks by dragging them out of the wall area was one of the reasons we decided against adding entire bays as with the Algot planner.

-      An earlier sketch used buttons to add and remove additional bays, but I wanted to avoid the poor experience the Kyriptonite tool had, and stick to drag and drop.

       ![Mockup of components screen](/img/screen-3.jpg "Mockup of components screen")

       Again components would be added to the bays with drag and drop functionality.
 We initially used colour coding to indicate whether a component would be allowed

-      These were light on detail, but by the end of the two weeks we had built these mockups with the core functionality.
+      These were light on detail, but by the end of the two weeks we had built these mockups with this core functionality.
 Using libraries for both the drag and drop functionality, and the rules engine saved us a lot of time.

       The prototype at this point could validate E-track placement using the wall dimensions, and component placement using a rules engine.
 It showed prices, used drag and drop, and allowed filtering of components by type.

-      We had met the basic requirements, but the informative aspect was still lacking.

       #### Two week extension

+      With such great progress being shown, we were given another two weeks to work on it.

-      Having the core functionality in place meant we could start to be more ambitious with our goals.
-My mockups became more detailed, and we looked at some of the features we'd initially pegged as 'nice to have'.
+      Having the core functionality in place meant we could start to be more ambitious, especially with the informative aspects.
+My mockups became more detailed, and we looked at some of the features we'd initially marked as 'nice to have'.

       * Much more guidance would be provided, tooltips, warnings, and instructions for each stage.